rpmuller/ePubs/WesternPhilosophy.md

 Intuition alone can understand this mingling of past and future: to the intellect they remain external, spatially external as it were, to one another.
-Under the guidance of intuition, we perceive that "form is only a snapshot view of a transition/' and the philosopher "will see the material world mete back into a single flux/'
+Under the guidance of intuition, we perceive that "form is only a snapshot view of a transition," and the philosopher "will see the material world mete back into a single flux,"

 Closely connected with the merits of intuition are Bcrgaon's doctrine of freedom and his praise of action.
-"In reality/' he says, "a living being is a center of action.
-It represents a certain sum of contingency entering into the* world, that is to say, a certain quantity of possible action/' The arguments against free will depend partly upon assuming that the intensity of psychical states
+"In reality," he says, "a living being is a center of action.
+It represents a certain sum of contingency entering into the* world, that is to say, a certain quantity of possible action."
+The arguments against free will depend partly upon assuming that the intensity of psychical states is a quantity, capable, at least in theory, of numerical measurement; this view Bergson undertakes to refute in the first chapter of Time and Free Will.

-BERG80N

-is a quantity, capable, at least in theory, of numerical measurement; this view Bergson undertakes to refute in the first chapter of Time and Free Will.
 Partly the determinist depends, we are told, upon a confusion between true duration and mathematical